girmesh03/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 # 0x0D.
 SQL - Introduction
-* Will be updated soon
+* Will be updated soon :construction: